-Our internal research shows that for most advisors, about 30-50% of all their website traffic comes from mobile and this stat increases month over month.
-This is no longer an option, your website MUST be mobile-friendly.
-In fact, if it’s not, Google will penalize you in the search engine rankings.
+Mobile accounts for approximately half of the web traffic worldwide.
+Not being mobile-friendly is no longer an option, your website MUST be mobile-friendly.
+In fact, Google will penalize you in the search engine rankings if it’s not.
 Many website providers get this, but it’s always a good idea to test your site on multiple devices.
-Google even has a tool to help you determine if a web page is mobile-friendly– just enter the page URL and run the test!
+Google even has a tool to help you determine if a web page is mobile-friendly– just enter the page URL and run the test.

 13. No Social Integration